 - 225 millimeters x 0.45 = 101.25 millimeters

 Add the two numbers together to get the total height of the wheel and tire:

 - 381 + 101.25 = 482.25 millimeters

-To keep speedometer error in line, the new tire and wheel should be within 3 percent of the original combination’s height.
-Moving to a 16 inch (406.4 millimeters) rim would require a tire with a height of 75.85 millimeter, 34 percent of the 220 millimeter width, or 220/34R16.
-The closest size manufactured is 220/30R16, which is well within the 3 percent size margin.
+To keep the speedometer error in line, the new tire and wheel should be within three percent of the original combination’s height.
+Moving to a 16-inch (406.4 millimeters) rim will require a tire with a height of 75.85 millimeters, 34 percent of the 220-millimeter width, or 220/34R16.
+The closest size manufactured is 220/30R16, which is well within the three percent size margin.